chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/celestial/unicorn.md

 aliases: ["Unicorn"]
 ---
 # Unicorn
 *Source: Monster Manual p.
-294, Tasha's Cauldron of Everything.
+294, Mythic Odysseys of Theros, Tasha's Cauldron of Everything.
 Available in the SRD.*

 Unicorns dwell in enchanted forests.
 Unrelated to the horses it resembles, a unicorn is a celestial creature that wanders sylvan realms, its white form glimmering like starlight.